hariharan138/Appointment-Management/README.md

 ## Future Enhancements

+- **Third-Party Calendar Integration**:
-- Integration with third-party calendar systems (e.g., Google Calendar).
+  - Sync appointments with Google Calendar or Outlook.

-- Advanced analytics for appointment trends.
+- **Advanced Analytics**:
+  - Provide detailed insights into appointment trends, patient no-shows, and doctor availability.

+- **Multi-Language Support**:
+  - Enhance accessibility by supporting multiple languages.

-- Multi-language support.
+- **Mobile App**:
+  - Develop a mobile app for on-the-go access to schedules and notifications.

 ---

 ## Contributions

 Contributions are welcome!
-Please open an issue to discuss your ideas or submit a pull request.
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch (`feature/your-feature-name`).
+3. Commit your changes.
+4. Submit a pull request with a detailed description of your changes.

 ---